agens-no/SimpleVRBlinders/README.md

 is not dark, this focus spot moves and changes size based on response from the player / gameworld.

+You can tweak a lot of the parameters. good luck.

 It is not very complicated and is inteded as a starting point.
 If you have opinions on how to improve , please send me feedback.
 Use as you please.